time0ut07/blockchain/README.md

-# blockchain
+# Blockchain

-For school demonstration on mining and simple attack simulation
+Coded this by myself for a module presentation demonstration of blockchain and simulated a simple attack.